JoseRoca/WinFBX/docs/Databases/ADO Classes/CADOCommand Class.md

 # <a name="CommandText"></a>CommandText (CADOCommand)

-Sets or returns an string value that contains a provider command, such as an SQL statement, a table name, a relative URL, or a stored procedure call.
+Sets or returns a string value that contains a provider command, such as an SQL statement, a table name, a relative URL, or a stored procedure call.
 Default is "" (zero-length string).

 ```
 PROPERTY CommandText () AS CBSTR